 Admission to the Nursing Program is selective and considered twice per year.
 Nursing courses are offered only at Central Park Campus (CPC) in McKinney.
-Applications are due by January 31 for consideration in the Summer entry class, February 28th for Fall entry, or July 31st for Spring entry.
-All applications received after January 31 or July 31 will not be considered for admission.
+Applications are due by January 31st for consideration in the Summer entry class, February 28th for Fall entry, or July 31st for Spring entry.
+All applications received after January 31st, February 28th, or July 31st will not be considered for admission.
 Applicants will be notified by mail regarding acceptance with 4 to 6 weeks after the application deadline.
 The size of the class will be limited to the available clinical resources for learning and the availability of qualified nursing faculty.
 Admission to the college does not guarantee admission to the Nursing Program.
 Registration is by permission only.
 Information and applications may be obtained from the Nursing website as well as the Nursing Department in room H303 at the Cary A. Israel Health Science Center on the Central Park Campus.

 Several hospitals are assigned for your clinical experience as you matriculate through